jaderfeijo/mango-framework/README.md

 ------------------------------------

 Once all the dependencies have been installed, installing Mango itself is easy!
-Simply open a new Terminal window and type in the following:
+Simply copy and paste the command below inside a Terminal window and press enter:

  `$ curl -L https://github.com/jaderfeijo/mango-framework/raw/master/install | sudo hhvm -v Hack.Lang.LookForTypechecker=0 /dev/stdin -y`